 You'll usually have to pay a penalty if you want to touch your original investment in a CD before the account matures.
 However, banks typically allow you to withdraw the interest from CDs as soon as it's credited without any penalty.
 In general, the IRS considers that you've already received any interest that's been added to your account and that you can withdraw it without penalty.
 It doesn't make any difference whether or not you actually take it out.

 You normally won't have trouble figuring out how much CD interest to claim on each year's income tax.
 The IRS requires every savings institution to send you a Form 1099-INT listing the taxable interest on your CDs and other accounts.
-These forms normally arrive after the end of the tax year in January or early February, and you can't cheat, because the IRS also receives a copy.
+These forms normally arrive after the end of the tax year in January or early February.
+The IRS also receives a copy.
 Save your 1099-INT forms for tax filing time.
 However, you must claim any taxable interest even if a 1099 fails to arrive.
 Contact your bank to ask for a copy.

 - Adam Gault/Digital Vision/Getty Images